 Lying is the act of speaking or promoting something that you know to be untrue.
 It is not the same as saying something you believe to be true, but is wrong.
 That is an error, that should be corrected and an apology made if discovered.
 But a lie is deceiving, consciously using a false hood to gain some advantage over another, and is a common tactic by many humans, because in the short term it unfortunately gets results, hence my joke having an unsettling ring of truth about it.
 However, in the long term it will back fire, make any situation worse, and damage the liar's reputation.

-I agree that the truth is sometimes hard to take, but in the long run, avoiding the truth gets you into further trouble, so even a little white lie is unacceptable.
-A true friend will break the truth gently.
-“Tanks for the cake, it was so good of you to think of us and spend the time making it, but did you realise you used salt instead of sugar?” is much better than "Thanks for the cake it was lovely" after you have thrown it in the bin.
-If you also gave a sample and the maker was confronted with reality, you could then have a good laugh about it.
+laugh about it.
 A white lie may have made the situation easy for you, as you wouldn't have had to skillfully used some tact and would have avoided the risk of mental discomfort and possibly losing a friend, but lying is a form laziness and cowardice, a sign that you, and that you think your generous friend, cannot face reality.

-Except in extreme circumstances (see below) there is never an excuse for lying.
-It may be initially easier for you and hard if it takes time for people to adjust to the truth, but avoiding the truth will back fire on you in the long run. ie you will be getting those uneatable cakes forever and you will be wasting a lot of the makers time and money.
+the makers time and money.
 When you are discovered lying your status in the eyes of the discover will drop dramatically and they will start to doubt what you have said in the past and what you will say in the future.
 People don't forget liars.

 When thinking about lies, it is is important to recognise if the context concerns the long or short term.
 Short term lies are common, hence politicians are prone to lying to get you to vote for them on election day, unscrupulous sales men lie just to get the sale, and cheats lie in order to get a tax return passed.
 In these situations there is judged to be no long term so anything goes.
 But there is always a long term, and when lies are discovered, voters turn away, sales fall and tax men look closer.
-Lying can work in the short term , which is why it is common, but totally unnecessary and a sign of a weak character that lacks honesty and integrity.
+Lying can work in the short term ,

 There is a lot of talk at the moment about freedom of speech especially on social media.
 However, as I have written before, freedom of speech is not freedom to lie.
 Lying undermines trust, which leads to a disfunctional society.Trust ensures that when you hear or read something you can accept it as true straightaway, and don't have to find further information to double check, or even triple check.
 Like corruption, lying makes the smooth running of a society much harder which makes everything more expensive, time consuming and wasteful.
-Unrestricted lying on social media, will lead to nobody being able to believe anything that is posted, which will devalue those social media brands permitting it as people switch to more trustworthy brands, so permitting lying will back fire on those allowing it.
+Unrestricted lying on social media, will lead to nobody being able to believe anything that is posted, which will devalue those social media brands.
+Permitting lying means people switch to more trustworthy brands, so permitting lying will back fire on those allowing it.
 Would you buy a newspaper in which half of articles were true and half not?
 A brand is a symbol of quality, and owners of those brands will lose business and profits if the brand image is seen as low quality.
 I suggest that those promoting absolute free speech, probably want to lie to you.

 The perfect response would be to confront evil with the reality of its evil and trust it eventually backs down.But this could only be done with a total disregard of your own safety, which can only be a deeply personal choice.